2026-07-16

 -

-Note2x spring clip, Plug hoses immediately to prevent excess coolant loss, Allow PCS coolant to drain as much as possible before plugging
+Note2x spring clip, Hose connections located on underside of battery at RR, Plug hoses immediately to prevent excess coolant loss, Allow PCS coolant to drain as much as possible prior to installing any plugs or adaptors on the battery side

 -